General Terms and Conditions of PMA/TOOLS AG

 6.10 If the subsequent performance has failed or a reasonable period to be set by the buyer for the subsequent performance has expired without success or is dispensable according to the statutory provisions, the buyer can withdraw from the purchase contract or reduce the purchase price.
 In the case of an insignificant defect, how-ever, there is no right of withdrawal.

-6.12 Claims by the purchaser for damages or reimbursement of wasted expenses shall only exist in accord-ance with Section 8 even in the case of defects and shall otherwise be excluded.
+6.12 Claims by the purchaser for damages or reimbursement of wasted expenses shall only exist in accordance with Item 8 even in the case of defects and shall otherwise be excluded.
+In accordance with Item 8.2, liability for consequential damage caused by a defect is also excluded.

 6.13 Notwithstanding Section 438 (1) No. 3 BGB, the general limitation period for claims arising from material defects and defects of title is one year from delivery.
 If acceptance has been agreed, the limitation period be-gins with acceptance.